Franklin County Courthouse (1887–1974): Demise and replacement

 By 1937, the interior had been remodeled, ruining much of the building's original ornate interior.
 Skylights were covered and mezzanines reconstructed into wholly separate floors.
 Working space became limited, prompting thousands of the county's older documents and volumes to be moved to the building's attic, which experienced roof leaks, insecure floors, poor organization, and poor lighting and ventilation.
 The space was reported as a fire hazard at risk to loss of the entire building.

 An annex was built to the building's south in 1953 (now known as the Karnes Building).
 The statue of Justice was removed in 1953.
 A roof leak in 1954 prompted an engineering inspection, which found serious deterioration in the clocktower.
 Also at this time, pieces of debris began falling to the sidewalk, including portions from the clocktower.

 In 1954, the building's clocktower was removed, and around this time other parts of the roofing were removed and replaced with simpler elements.
 In 1966, county commissioners assessed the cost of a new courthouse and jail, which would save $5.5 million over maintaining and renovating the then-current building.
 Two tax levies were put on ballots to replace the courthouse, though only one passed.
 Another was approved in 1971.
 The new Hall of Justice was completed in 1952 as the first of several structures replacing functions of the courthouse.

 By late 1974, with demolition imminent, all county functions had moved over to the new Hall of Justice and the courthouse annex.
 An over-200-person auction was held over multiple days in August 1974.
 The auction sold off items from all floors of the building, and left items around the building, including crime scene photos scattered on the floors, autopsy negatives, and cabinets full of murder and burglary records.
 Sale items included office chairs, the High Street exterior doors, and the woodwork and doors for the building's vestibule.

 The building was razed in September 1974, 90 years to the month from the demolition of the courthouse before it.
 A common pleas court judge refused to issue an order to delay demolition in August, as a group wanted to study alternatives to demolition.

 The site was replaced with Dorrian Commons Park, open from 1976 to 2018; the courthouse moved to a new building nearby, in the Franklin County Government Center.
-In 2020, The Columbus Dispatch reported that the site is now planned to once again hold the county's courthouse.
+In 2020, The Columbus Dispatch reported that the site would once again hold the county's courthouse in a new building to break ground in 2022.
+The new building was cancelled in 2026 due to rising construction costs, and the park is scheduled to reopen.